palette-software/tableau-js-api-modify-underlying-data/README.md

 ## Set up an event handler

-We want to show a SanKey graph when the user selects a country on our dashboard.
+We want to show the comment / value form when the user selects a point on our dashboard.
 To do this, we'll hook into the Tableau `MARKS_SELECTION` event.